The Australian Government is committed to supporting migrants to settle in regional areas.

 New skilled regional visas

-There are 2 new skilled regional provisional visas open for applications on 16 November 2019:
+There are 2 new skilled regional provisional visas that commenced on 16 November 2019:

 - Skilled Work Regional (Provisional) visa (subclass 491) - for people nominated by a State or Territory government or sponsored by an eligible family member to live and work in regional Australia.